CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1 - Development/README.md

 3. Grab ETH Faucet (for testnet)

 The reviewer could not use his own testnet ETH wallet  on the Rinkeby ETH test network.
+After connecting to the Rinkeby network via metamask, the address displayed on the page (top right) seems to be a random one and does not correspond to the address of the reviewer's metamask wallet.

 4. Grab CSPR Faucet (for testent)